 Brown says the loss of a voice was particularly profound for Hitchens.

 "Christopher Hitchens' voice has always been one of his greatest gifts," she says.
 "He had a marvelously melodic and resonant voice that he used to great effect, and for him to lose this voice is absolutely a traumatic thing for him."

 Brown points to Hitchens' painful description of the process of losing his voice:

 Deprivation of the ability to speak is more like an attack of impotence, or the amputation of part of the personality.
 To a great degree, in public and private, I "was" my voice.

 Brown, who has been friends with Hitchens for nearly four decades, remarks that the author really has managed to define his own unique and natural style of writing — but it wasn't always that way.
-Hitchens recalls that as a young writer in the '70s, he was advised by The Guardian's Simon Hoggart to write more like he talks — and it worked him.
-Hitchens writes that if he had lost his voice earlier in life, he may never have discovered his writer's voice.
+Hitchens recalls that as a young writer in the '70s, he was advised by The Guardian's Simon Hoggart to write more like he talks — and it worked for him.
+Hitchens writes that if he had lost his voice earlier in life, he might never have discovered his writer's voice.

 "He actually genuinely did find his voice and became a different kind of a literary journalist than he was in the early part of his career," Brown says.

 Brown says that instead of depriving him of his voice completely, Hitchens' battle with throat cancer has simply added another layer of complexity to his words.